robocomp/robocomp/doc/DSR-start.md

 In the graph view of the agents, right-click in the laser (203) or camera (210) nodes and select data to open a graphic representation of the sensors.
 Also, right  clicking on the edges you can see the frame coordinates of the node with respect to its parent or to the world.

 ## Creating a brand new agent in 30 seconds with RoboComp's code generator
 Now we can move on and create a brand new agent to control de robot.
-From the situation described before:
+Remember that viriatoPyrep, idserver and viriatoDSR must be running to proceed with this.

  * open a new terminal
  * move to ~/robocomp/components/dsr-graph/components/ and create a new folder "my-agents".